Compute

 Load balancer address of the instance to be connected.

-The load balancer address is in the open beta test (OBT) phase.
-To use it, contact customer service.
+A load balancer address is in the open beta test (OBT) phase.
+To use it, choose Service Tickets > Create Service Ticket in the upper right corner of the console and contact customer service.

 Scenario 1: